 “Market reaction to the Ocwen deal has been strongly favorable, just as we had hoped, because it repositioned Ocwen” and will immediately add to earnings, Ross said.

-Nationstar, majority owned by Fortress Investment Group LLC (FIG), wins, has said it was aiming to be the largest non-bank residential loan servicer by the end of 2012.
+Nationstar, majority owned by Fortress Investment Group LLC (FIG:US), wins, has said it was aiming to be the largest non-bank residential loan servicer by the end of 2012.
 It added servicing on $93.3 billion in loans in the second quarter, including acquisitions from Bank of America Corp.
-(BAC) and Aurora Bank FSB, a unit of defunct Lehman Brothers Holdings Inc., which accounted for more than $60 billion.
+(BAC:US) and Aurora Bank FSB, a unit of defunct Lehman Brothers Holdings Inc., which accounted for more than $60 billion.
 The company’s servicing portfolio stood at $193 billion at the end of June, Nationstar said in an Aug.
 14 statement.

 Ocwen is currently the largest independent servicer with $5.4 billion in assets.
 Nationstar, based in Lewisville, Texas, has $4.9 billion.
 Revenue at Ocwen rose to $211 million in the second quarter, about double the year earlier, as it bought servicing rights from JPMorgan Chase & Co. and sub-contracted with other institutions to handle their most troubled loans.

 “It’s a moneymaker industry, but what’s really gotten people excited is growth,” said Paul Miller, managing director at FBR Capital Markets Corp. in Arlington, Virginia.
 “These companies could double and triple in size in the next year.”